STARTBODY

 Offshore English: A Reality John Kliewer - ✔️ ✔️ ✔️ ITTT

 English is the 'trade language' of the world'used in over 135 countries to communicate business transactions and international politics.
 Around 1 billion people in the world speak English.
 As of the year 2000, 750 million people, 350 million of whom speak it daily, were said to speak English.
 Millions of world citizens are now using what has been coined, 'Offshore English', to conduct business with other speakers of English as a second language.
-It has become evident after many failed business deals that native speakers of English must adapt their language to better suit their overseas colleagues.One example of an unsuccessful business venture due to miscommunication is found on Using English.com, in an article titled, 'What is Offshore English'' The article offers an anecdote about South...
+It has become evident after many failed business deals that native speakers of English must adapt their language to better suit their overseas colleagues.One example of an unsuccessful business venture due to miscommunication is found on Using English.com, in an article titled, 'What is Offshore English'' The article offers an...
 [Read more]

 Teaching Business English Nigel Doughan - ✔️ ✔️ ✔️ ITTT